ducalex/retro-go/README.md

 1. `rg_tool.py build-fw launcher nofrendo-go gnuboy-go`

 ## Build, flash, and monitor individual apps for faster development:
+It would be tedious to build, move to SD, and flash a full .fw all the time during development.
+Instead you can:
+1. Flash: `rg_tool.py --port=COM3 --offset=0x100000 flash nofrendo-go`
+2. Monitor: `rg_tool.py --port=COM3 monitor nofrendo-go`
-1. `rg_tool.py --offset=0x100000 --port=COM3 run nofrendo-go`
+3. Flash then monitor: `rg_tool.py --port=COM3 --offset=0x100000 run nofrendo-go`

-* Offset is required only if you use my multi-firmware AND retro-go isn't the first installed application, in which case the offset is shown in the multi-firmware.
+Note: You will need to know where retro-go is located on your device.
+Typically it is 0x100000 for the ODROID-GO and 0x50000 for the MRGC-G32.
+You can confirm that by searching the serial output for the line `launcher  OTA app  00 10 00100000 00050000` where 100000 is the offset in hex.

 ## Environment variables
 rg_tool.py supports a few environment variables if you want to avoid passing flags all the time: